-This is a very personal and reflective account and raises several questions that are difficult to answer.
-In the same way, healthcare professionals express these sentiments daily in the media.
-In particular, healthcare professionals looking after patients diagnosed with COVID-19.
+This story is a very personal and reflective account and raises several questions that are difficult to answer.
+In the same way, healthcare professionals express these sentiments daily in the media, particularly when looking after patients diagnosed with COVID-19.
 In this case, the situation is further complicated.

 Due to COVID-19, patients are often alone in a hospital or care home, without family or friends by their sides.
-These patients are often seriously ill and fighting for their lives.
-This makes having difficult conversations much more complex.
+These patients are often seriously ill and fighting for their lives and making difficult conversations much more complicated.
 Additionally, sensitive information is shared with family members over the phone.
-Although we communicate on the phone a lot, it can be a barrier when we need to share difficult news.
-This is often due to the fact we can’t see them.
+Although we communicate on the phone a lot, it can be a barrier when we need to share difficult news because we can’t see non-verbal communications.
 Let’s not even start on personal protective clothing!
-Indeed, nurses and doctors are telling us of the personal distress they are facing daily.
+Indeed, nurses and doctors are telling us of the emotional distress they are facing daily.

 Preparing for difficult conversations

-So, I aim to share with you some evidence-based principles that may help you prepare for difficult conversations.
+Some evidence-based strategies may help you prepare for difficult conversations.
 I like the SPIKES model to breaking bad news and have adopted this here.

-As a result, I hope it alleviates some of your stress and anxiety.
+Plan ahead.
 Consider where you intend to have this conversation.
 Ideally, you want to limit interruptions, so choose a private room or location if possible.
 You also need to be in a space where you feel comfortable.
-If possible, let others know what you are about to do so that they don’t disturb you.
+If possible let others know what you are about to do and not to disturb you.

 Prepare what you need to say.
 You may find it helpful to read the patient’s notes beforehand.
-This may sound obvious but we don’t always do this well.
+This may sound obvious, but we don’t always do this well.
 It can be very distressing to a patient when we sit and read their noes in front of them.
-Consequently, it is important to demonstrate that you know something about the person you are talking about.
+Consequently, it is essential to demonstrate that you know something about the person you are talking to.
 Patients have told me frequently how important it is to be seen and treated as an individual.
 Additionally, show you care by the tone of your voice and the words you use.